Notava1ble/hangman-ranked/README.md

 - [ ] When implementing the leaderboard make it possible to click on an entry and view more.
 Make the animation with framer-motion like the example in the front page
 - [x] Make it so when the user closes the page, the game is automatically finished, to prevent extremely long game times. (not implemented quite)
 - [ ] Prevent matchmaking with inactive players in queue
+- [ ] Fix the race conditions in ranked matches
 - [ ] Make the usernames unique and added when the user firsts signs up and not not the username in google or github
 - [ ] Add email+password login
 - [ ] Add the feature to sort leaderboard for time and score aswell